gooeyverse/writing/README.md

 2. Sign up or log in to your account
 3. Navigate to the API section
 4. Generate a new API key
-5. Add the key to your `.env` file as shown above
+5. Add the key as a secret in your Supabase project settings

 ## Usage

+1. **Connect to Supabase**: Click the "Connect to Supabase" button in the header
-1. **Select Agents**: Choose which writing agents you want to use
+2. **Select Agents**: Choose which writing agents you want to use
-2. **Write Text**: Enter your text in the editor or chat interface
+3. **Write Text**: Enter your text in the editor or chat interface
-3. **Get Rewrites**: Agents will rewrite your text according to their personalities
+4. **Get Rewrites**: Agents will rewrite your text using OpenAI's GPT models
-4. **Train Agents**: Add writing samples to improve agent performance
+5. **Train Agents**: Add writing samples to improve agent performance
-5. **Provide Feedback**: Rate responses to help agents learn your preferences
+6. **Provide Feedback**: Rate responses to help agents learn your preferences

 ## Agent Types